Updated: Oct 30, 2021

 Fear drives our daily lives now.
 Fear feeds into our belief systems, and into what we are willing to accept as normal.
 Fear is ingratiating itself into our eschatology, which is why positions like Pre-Wrath and Post-Trib are on the rise in Evangelical churches.
 Fear is an insatiable monster in and of itself, and it feeds on hope, and devours peace, crushes action, and delivers you into a cradle of bondage.

 Being grounded in the Pre-Tribulation Rapture as THE Blessed Hope, is more than just lip service.
 It is more than just head knowledge.
-It’s more than just having the correct, chronological understand of end time’s events.
+It’s more than just having the correct, chronological understanding of end time’s events.
 It was designed by God, to give us, a light of hope, in an increasingly darkened world.
 Whether we want to accept it or not, we are that generation that will see the Lord return.
 We are the generation with Israel back in her land.
 We are the generation with Israel in control of Jerusalem.
 We are the generation that has the technological and economic means to control all buying and selling in the world.
-We are that generation that have all the signs converging at break neck speed.
+We are that generation that has all the signs converging at breakneck speed.
 And yes, doom and gloom is big business…just turn on your local or national news.
 Fear sells, but we, are not called to live in a spirit of fear.
 Peter says…

 And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts; 2 Peter 1:19